 The Library of Congress selects 25 films they believe are outstanding examples of American filmmaking every year.
 All are deemed worthy of preservation, and there are currently 825 films on the list.
 Added to that list, in 1994, was Midnight Cowboy.

 Midnight Cowboy deserves its place on the Library of Congress’s list of classic films.
 The casting was great.
 Jon Voight portrays the hayseed hustler in the big city with compassion and finesse.
 While Dustin Hoffman shines as the street smart buddy with subtle comedic skills.
 The soundtrack was great.
-And the script was so good that we are still talking about Midnight Cowboy quotes many decades later.
+And the script was so good that we are still talking about these Midnight Cowboy quotes many decades later.

 Do you like movie quotes?
 Be sure to browse MethodShop.com for more movie quotes, movie trivia, and pop culture content.